shiv6146/multi-person-tracker/README.md

 Multi person tracker using LaserScanner
 =======================================

-This is an extension of the initial follow_me behaviour to track multiple moving persons and visualize them on Rviz.
+This project aims at tracking multiple moving persons to visualize them on Rviz.

 Overview